 Lukowiak became CEO in March of 2018.
 He has 20 years of experience in the molecular diagnostics space.
 Before joining Millennium Health, Lukowiak was CEO and COO of AltheaDx.
 Prior to that, he held a variety of management positions at various companies including GenmarkDX and Hologic.

 You had a report on drug use trends.
-What did you find?
+What did

 The report, titled the Millennium Health Signals Report, described several trends, but one of particular note was related to the abuse of fentanyl in the U.S. Fentanyl is a synthetic opioid, relatively easy to manufacture, and considerably more potent than oxycodone.
 Our analysis showed an increasing co-occurrence of non-prescribed fentanyl with heroin, from only 2% of specimens in 2013 to nearly 40% of the specimens in 2018.

 We followed up our initial report with a second publication in the peer-reviewed Journal of the American Medical Association (JAMA) Network Open, in which our clinical team describes an increase in the presence of non-prescribed fentanyl in specimens also positive for cocaine or methamphetamine in this same time frame as well.
 The addition of fentanyl to other drugs may be deliberate or unintentional (through contamination) and can have fatal consequences to users.
 This dramatic rise in the co-occurrence of fentanyl with other illicit drugs represents a growing threat to public health and safety, and we anticipate our data can provide additional insights for improving both health-care policies and clinical outcomes.

 Does Millennium have a role in dealing with the opioid crisis beyond monitoring use?